benolayinka/conrad-github/readme.md

 Returns a list of current bookmarks

 ## /bookmarks/add/:id
-Appends an id to the list of bookmarks and returns all bookmarks
+Appends an id to the list of bookmarks and returns all bookmarks.
+Ids are not validated against the github API, all ids are accepted.

 ## /bookmarks/delete/:id
 Deletes an id if it exists and returns all bookmarks